ampproject/amphtml/contributing/writing-css.md

-A selector is something which can identify/select an element or a group of elements and apply a list of properties to all the selected elements
+A selector is something which can identify/select an element or a group of elements and apply a list of properties to all the selected elements.

-### Example CSS selectors
+### Example: CSS selectors

 ```css
  *